 This concept of information is not new.
 In 1959, the physicist and philosopher Carl Friedrich von Weizsäcker said in a lecture:

->

-> “Today, we begin to become familiar with the fact that information must be regarded as a third thing different from matter and mind.
-What we have discovered by that at a new place is an old truth: It is the platonic ‘eidos’, the aristotelic ‘form’ fashioned in a way that also a man of the 20th century can get an idea of it. […] I will […] conceive of information as a form or shape or structure.”
+“Today, we begin to become familiar with the fact that information must be regarded as a third thing different from matter and mind.
+What we have discovered here in a new context is an old truth: It is the platonic ‘eidos’, the aristotelian ‘form’ fashioned in a way that also a man of the 20th century can get an idea of it. […] I will […] conceive of information as a form or shape or structure.”

->

-> In that lecture the subject of which was “Science, Language, and Method”, von Weizsäcker took the view that information always is a verbal message, but then he admitted:
+In that lecture the subject of which was “Science, Language, and Method”, von Weizsäcker took the view that information always is a verbal message, but then he admitted:

 “Modern biologists speak, for example, in genetics, quite legitimately of information […].
 It is evident that terms of the information theory are nowhere more appropriate than here.
 However, here is nobody speaking, nobody who communicates something, or who understands a message.
 I don’t know a conclusive answer to this.”

 I think there is no reason to confine the concept of information to verbal messages.
 The issue is only that language and writing consists of forms and structures created by humans for the purpose of communication.
 In contrast, forms and structures we find in nature are not ‘free’ creations of the human mind, but are determined by their physical causes .
 If we however suppose that mental processes as well are natural processes conforming to physical rules and determinism (even if we don’t fully understand this), then the difference between the two sorts of information is not basic.